 The training should cover medical, nursing and administrative workforces.
+JAG strongly recommends the use of JETS Workforce to support competency development and training.

 - > A workforce, operational or organisational policy that describes:

 - > appraisals and staff development

-- > managing and supporting performance
+- > managing and supporting performance.

 16.2: All healthcare professionals involved in delivering direct patient care have demonstrable competencies relevant to their role.